-Sensorium hosts an annual Speaker Series that profiles the research of Sensorium members, invited artists, and scholars.
-The series seeks to promote knowledge mobilization, artistic and/or research collaboration, and engage with other disciplines and communities across the York campus.
+Throughout the year Sensorium hosts various events which profile the research of Sensorium members, invited artists, and scholars.
+These talks seek to promote knowledge mobilization, artistic and/or research collaboration, and engage with other disciplines and communities across the York campus.

 All are welcome to attend; no RSVP required!

 Stay tuned for announcements regarding Fall 2019 events!

 Research Talk with Heather Barnett and Physarum polycephalum